About the Cancer History Project

 The Cancer History Project seeks any content relating to the history of oncology, included but not limited to:

-We also welcome reading recommendations and book reviews by opinion leaders.
+- Reading recommendations and book reviews by opinion leaders

 While the Cancer History Project emphasizes historical credibility, this is not a peer-reviewed journal.
 Every article is linked to the institution that wrote it.
 In the event of conflicting opinions, the Cancer History Project will allow both sides of the story to exist—with sources cited, including the conflicting article.
 In complex cases, we will rely on the judgment of our editorial board.

 We are committed to unbiased, balanced coverage grounded in respect for evidence-based medicine, and the principles of peer review, appropriate management of conflicts, health equity, and social justice.